 Libido is defined as a person’s overall sexual drive or desire for sexual activity.
 Low libido in women and low libido in men have some similar roots, along with some gender-specific ones as well.

 For men, it’s actually quite normal to have a gradual decrease in libido as a man gets older.
 Each man is different, but most men tend to have some amount of sexual desire into their 60s and 70s.
 If aging isn’t at the root of libido decrease, a man may be depressed or experiencing too much stress.
 Other possible causes of low sex drive in men are medication side effects, a decrease in male sex hormones due to an endocrine disorder or sleep apnea.
-A little-known fact is how sleep apnea can lead to an unusually low testosterone level.
-(3)
+A little-known fact is that sleep apnea can lead to an unusually low testosterone level.
+(8)

 Low testosterone can also cause erectile dysfunction (ED), a condition in which a man can’t get or maintain an erection.
-While both issues may involve low testosterone, ED and low libido do not necessarily equate or even happen at the same time.
-Men who have a hard time getting or maintaining an erection usually have a normal or even high sex drive.
-(4)
+While both issues may involve low testosterone, ED and low libido do not necessarily equate or even happen at the same time, although they’re thought of as common “comorbidities” (concurrent conditions).
+Low libido is actually more common in men with premature or delayed ejaculation than it is those with erectile dysfunction.
+(4) Men who have a hard time getting or maintaining an erection often have a normal or even high sex drive.

 When it comes to a low sex drive in women, there can be many causes.
 According to sex psychologist Sheryl Kingsberg, Ph.D, “Women’s sexuality tends to be multifaceted and fairly complicated.”
 (9)